lazy29t/RecoTime/README.md

 # RECO-TIME
-It's a web reconnaissance tool that helps to perform enumeration of necessary information, with the purpose of our saving time.
+RECO-TIME is a web reconnaissance tool that helps to perform enumeration of necessary information, with the purpose of our saving time.

 ## Functions